AntoninKadrmas/talsec_flutter_project/README.md

 ### Languages

-1. edit exitsting language files in `/lib/l10n` for example `/lib/l10n/intl_en.arb` or add new `intl_{lang-sortcut}.arb`.
+1. edit existing language files in `/lib/l10n` for example `/lib/l10n/intl_en.arb` or add new `intl_{lang-shortcut}.arb`.
 2. all newly created languages add into `supportedLocales` in `MaterialApp` widget in `main.dart`
-3. Navigate to the project directory and genereate languages:
+3. Navigate to the project directory and generate languages:
    ```bash
    flutter pub run intl_utils:generate
    ```